Global Development and Sustainability degree – Bath Spa University Skip to main content

 Year one

-You’ll develop a foundational knowledge of the social and environmental processes that shape global development and sustainability challenges, and you’ll acquire the basic geographical skills needed to examine and analyse these issues.
+You’ll develop a foundational knowledge of the social and environmental processes that shape global development and sustainability challenges, and you’ll acquire the basic skills needed to examine and analyse these issues.

 Year two